wleddy/staffing/README.md

 # staffing

-A proposed web application to help manage staffing for SABA events.
+A proposed web application to help manage staffing for SABA activities.

 Docs: